xism4/xIsm4/README.md

 I really enjoy making software, mostly on Java, python and learning CyberSecurity.

-I am currently CEO of ShieldCommunity * [ShieldCommunity](https://github.com/ShieldCommunity)
+I am currently CEO of [ShieldCommunity](https://github.com/ShieldCommunity), developer of [CosmoGroup](https://github.com/cosmogrp) and doing stuff on some cool Minecraft servers.

-I can help you to solve attacks on your minecraft server.
+Also, i can help you solving attacks on any type of software (specially on Minecraft)

 <h3 align="center">Stats</h3>